Overview:

 As indicated by the rates of diagnosis, age is the biggest—but not the only—risk factor for prostate cancer.
 Other important factors include:

-- Family history
+• Family history

-- Genetic factors
+• Genetic factors

-- Race
+• Race

 Genes for disease can run in families.
-Men who have a relative with prostate cancer are twice as likely to develop the disease, while those with 2 or more relatives are nearly 4 times as likely to be diagnosed.
+Men who have a relative with prostate cancer may be twice as likely to develop the disease, while those with 2 or more relatives are nearly 4 times as likely to be diagnosed.
 The risk is even higher if the affected family members were diagnosed before age 65.

 As we begin to unlock the genetic underpinnings of cancer, we realize more and more that men may also be at increased risk of prostate cancer if they have a strong family history of other cancers, such as breast cancer, ovarian cancer, colon cancer, or pancreatic cancer.